consulo/consulo-dev.github.io/docs/tutorials/live_templates/new_macros.md

 The [Predefined Functions](https://www.jetbrains.com/help/idea/template-variables.html?s=quick#predefined_functions) are the building blocks for creating [Parameterized Templates and Surround Templates](https://www.jetbrains.com/help/idea/using-live-templates.html?s=quick#live_templates_types).
 However, sometimes the Predefined Functions are not enough.

-This tutorial illustrates how to add custom functions to an IntelliJ Platform plugin and make them available for use by Live Templates.
+This tutorial illustrates how to add custom functions to an Consulo plugin and make them available for use by Live Templates.
 As an example, a function is created to convert a selection to Title Case.
 Refer to the SDK code sample [`live_templates`](https://github.com/JetBrains/intellij-sdk-code-samples/tree/master/live_templates).